fifc/yos/fs/README.md

     nufs disk.image initialize 128M

-## Creating a new disk image that boots NuOS
+## Creating a new disk image that boots YOS

     nufs disk.image initialize 128M path/to/nufs_mbr.sys path/to/pure64.sys path/to/kernel64.sys

-or if the Pure64 boot loader and NuOS kernel are combined into one file:
+or if the Pure64 boot loader and YOS kernel are combined into one file:

     nufs disk.image initialize 128M path/to/nufs_mbr.sys path/to/software.sys